 There was a strange feeling of inner peace that reminded her of heaven.
 No burdens weighed her shoulders down, no one telling her she did everything wrong.
 She was responsible for her own actions.

 "Hello Warrior," Dancing Eagle's soft voice wrapped around Buffy like the blanket still covering her.
 Her storm-colored eyes watched the young girl who had already seen more than anyone her age should ever see.

 "I'm sorry; I must've been more exhausted than I knew.
 Wait a minute, how did you know what I am?"

 Buffy looked at the older woman with the eyes of a Slayer but there weren't any bad vibes coming off her.
 She actually felt like Tara used to, calming and safe.

 "You're a witch."
 It wasn't a question at all; it was a statement.

 "Your eyes and senses are sharp, Warrior.
 My name is Dancing Eagle and I'm the shaman for my people.
 I've found it my pleasure to help a true Warrior of the Light.
 Just know young one, opening yourself to new experience is the best use of your time.
 Your life has been laid out for you since you were little more than a child, now it's time for you to take control of your own destiny."

-Thinking about everything that she'd gone through the last few years, she realized that her life had been out of her control for a long time and that she was constantly running to catch up to it.
+Thinking about everything she'd gone through the last few years, she realized her life had been out of her control for a long time and she was constantly running to catch up to it.

 "I will.
-I've decided that it's time that I find out exactly who and what I am without anyone else's opinion."
+I've decided it's time I find out exactly who and what I am without anyone else's opinion."